sonatype-nexus-community/copy-modules-webpack-plugin/README.md

 bundle(s) to a separate directory.
 This enables external tools such as Sonatype Nexus Lifecycle to analyze only those source files which will be included in the final bundle.

+### N.B.
+Since version 2.0 the plugin is only compatible with webpack 4.0 and later.
+Use 1.x releases for webpack 3.

 ## Installation

 ```